 Overview

-Your input will help us understand how well the current policies and programs are protecting Albertans.
-Participants shared feedback on:
+Your input helped us understand how well the current policies and programs are protecting Albertans.

 The New Home Buyer Protection Act came into force in 2014 and requires every new home built in Alberta to have warranty protection and all home builders in the province to be licensed.